 So there I was, mouth slightly agape while beholding the interior landscape of the then still brand-new NAIA terminal 3, wondering to myself if all airports in the world looked the same on the inside.
 The air smelled good, and the place felt big and clean.
 I can still remember the lingering scent of the fresh paint permeating throughout the wide open spaces of the almost empty hallways; which nowadays seems always full of people.

 I was afraid at first.
-I braced myself especially when the plane was taking off.
-The sound terrified me.
+I braced myself especially when the plane was taking off because the sound terrified me.
 I gripped the handrail tightly, fearing the worst.
-Eventually I let go, and I felt peace.
+Eventually, I let go, and I felt peace.
 And once the plane was airborne, I felt like I was in heaven.
 I took photos of the clouds.
 Something that I still do until now whenever I find myself sitting on a window seat of a plane.

-Paying the bills, for example, is something that we’re expected to meet head on as mature, responsible, grown-ups.
-It’s an almost never-ending loop of self-repeating and hopelessly monotonous cacophony of real world obligations that some are able to dodge or escape, depending on one’s life skills or; if I’m being honest, the family & financial conditions you were born in.
+Paying the bills, for example, is something that we’re expected to meet head-on as mature, responsible, grown-ups.
+It’s an almost never-ending loop of self-repeating and hopelessly monotonous cacophony of real-world obligations that some can dodge or escape, depending on one’s life skills or; if I’m honest, the family & financial conditions you were born in.

 The money matters, some says, is the easy part among the spectrum of adulterating human life problems; a quarrel with a loved one, an unexpected health issue, a freak accident, being laid off one’s job; these are examples of more urgent and debilitating concerns that are apt to blind-side on an idle weekday.

 This gray-scaled perception of life, the kind that fuels negativity in one’s mind, is what I had until I was airborne on that plane.
 Something in me was stirring.
 And I’ll never forget the vision of the seemingly endless parade of white fluffy clouds extending in the horizon.
 I was entranced.